‘Chance of a lifetime’: Andover couple leaves for Super Bowl

 WICHITA, Kan.
-(KSNW) – In three days, the Chiefs will kick off Super Bowl LIV.
+(KSNW) – In a few days, the Chiefs will kick off Super Bowl LIV.
 Fans are flocking to Miami for the Super Bowl.
 One Andover couple is calling the trip a once in a lifetime opportunity.

 “I feel like a little kid in a candy store,” said Bill.